BaabaDadson/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script creates a file that is named after it contents at th ending of a new line
+creates a file named exactly Best School containing the text Best School ending by a new line